roman-yagodin/roman-yagodin.github.io/_posts/2019-10-21-gtd-with-simpletask.md

 ### Threshold Dates

 Threshold dates allow you to incubate actions or reminders (tickled entries).
-I like to add the `(B)` priority to all newly created tickled entries, while it is not required.
 Tickled actions are filed under the appropriate context.
 For reminders, you can use the `@Tickler` list.

-The priority is removed when the entry has been "tickled" (the threshold has been passed).

 ### Recurrence Dates